Highlights of Colombia Tour

 Day 5 – Hacienda Combia / Santa Rosa de Cabal

 After breakfast, you will be given a tour at Hacienda Combia, one of the local coffee plantations; from bean to cup, the whole process will be explained!
-In the afternoon, you will visit the natural hot springs at Santa Rosa de Cabal, so remember to pack your swimsuits.
+In the afternoon, you will visit the natural hot springs at Santa Rosa de Cabal, stopping for dinner on your way home.

 Day 6 – Salento / Valle de Cocora